Ilyas Kashmiri (actor)

 Mohammad Ilyas Kashmiri (25 December 1925 - 12 December 2007) was a Pakistani film actor.

 Early life and career

 Born in Muhalla Dara Shikoh, near Rivoli Cinema, in Lahore, Punjab, British India, Kashmiri became an actor in Bombay before the Partition of India.
-Throughout his career, Kashmiri appeared in more than 600 movies, mostly in villain roles.
+Kashmiri appeared in more than 600 movies, mostly in villain roles.
 He was a handsome, well-built 6 feet 2 inches tall man suited for these villainous roles.

 Due to his long acting career, he remained an inspiration for the beginners in the Pakistani film industry and was known as Taya Jee in the film world.